-We originally and briefly wrote about the German Shepherd Husky mix in our article 15 Most Popular German Shepherd Mix and Hybrid Dogs.
+We briefly mentioned the German Shepherd Husky mix in our article about the 15 Most Popular German Shepherd Mix and Hybrid Dogs,

 German Shepherd Husky Mix: Complete Guide To The Gerberian Shepsky

 What Is A Husky German Shepherd Mix?

 The Gerberian Shepsky, as it is also commonly called, is a mix breed dog between the German Shepherd and Siberian Husky breeds.

 Does A Husky German Shepherd Mix Behave And Look More Like A GSD, or A Husky?

 Like all hybrid and mixed breed dogs, there is only one thing that is guaranteed with a German Shepherd Husky mix puppy, and that is that they will have a diverse mix of genes from both parents and breeds (read more about purebreed vs. mix breed dogs and puppies).

 How the puppy looks and acts will depend on which genes are dominant – which comes down to chance.